 An Instagram “takeover” is when you trade accounts with someone else as a marketing event.
 This will probably be another band or artist, but it might be a record label or even a fashion label.
 When you do this, both of you add a sizable portion of the other’s following to your own.
 It’s not unlike a political allegiance.
 These can’t be done all the time for obvious reasons, but when you can do them, you should.
 Audiences love them.

-Instagram Marketing for Independent Artists: Paid & Almost-Free Options
+Instagram Marketing for Musicians: Paid & Almost-Free Options

 In addition to all the free avenues mentioned above, artists can also put a little money into it.